 More Fantasy News

-Johnson finished fifth in the O'Reilly Auto Parts 500 at Texas Motor Speedway Sunday afternoon.
+Johnson finished third in the Coke Zero Sugar 400 at Daytona International Speedway Sunday afternoon.

 Johnson finished fourth in the Camping World 400 at Chicagoland Speedway Sunday evening.